 There are plenty of benefits of using boiled wool to make certain products.
 For instance, they help the wearer maintain almost constant body temperature while wearing a boiled wool jacket.
 The fabric has tiny air pockets that help in preserving heat.

 It bears well against bad weather.
 Because it’s denser than regular knitted wool fabric, water droplets tend to roll off the garment instead of being absorbed.
 Since the fibers are merged for a felted appearance, it offers more resistance to friction.
 Since boiled wool is naturally elastic, so garments made from it can preserve their shape for years of wear.
 Due to the boiling process, fibers that mesh together don’t irritate the skin as opposed to knitted wool fabrics.

 Felted wool can be used in a wider range of products, which includes rugs, costumes, art projects, shoes, and clothes too.
-Felted wool is commonly used in blankets and indoor wool slippers that help you stay warm throughout winter.
+Felted wool is commonly used in blankets and wool slippersthat help you stay warm throughout winter.